 When using resistance bands around the hips, the most popular methods of securing the bands involve hooking the ends around a power rack or Smith machine.
 However, innovative strategies involving combinations of dumbbells and plates have also been used successfully.
 Apparatuses such as the Hip Thruster allow for convenient band hip thrust performance.
 Resistance can also be placed around the knees in the form of minibands (loops) or a medium Hip Circle or Glute Loop.

 A weightlifting belt is not needed for this exercise.
 Recommended footwear includes barefoot, minimalist shoes, flat-soled shoes (such as Chuck Taylors), or tennis shoes, but not Olympic weightlifting shoes.

-The most popular hip thrust variations are the barbell, American, band, and single-leg.
+The most popular hip thrust variations are the barbell, band, and single-leg.
 However, there are numerous potential variations depending on limb number, elevation, back position, foot position, resistance, tempo, and device.
 This article depicts numerous hip thrust variations, though simple mathematical calculations suggest that there are at least 7,000 possible hip thrust variations using the criteria below.
 Many individuals figure out through experimentation that they have a strong preference for some variations over others due to the individuality inherent to human motor control.
 Listed below are all the possible ways to vary the hip thrust.

 - Limb number

 - Two (double leg)

 - Neck position